petergridge/Irrigation-V5/readme_new.md

 The name of the program is used to generate a recognisable switch entity that is the foundation of the component.

 ### Program wide frequency
-This provides the frequency of operation for all zones that do not have a specific frequency option defined.
-If you intend to enable independent frequency for each zone this can be disabled.
+Selecting this provides the frequency of operation for all zones that do not have a zone frequency option defined.
+If you do not select this a zone frequency will be automatically created for each zone.

 ### Frequency options
 The options selected/created here are used across the program and zone frequency selectors.
 This supports:
 - numeric values: 1 = every day, 2 = every second day and so on.
 - day of week: valid values are mon,tue,wed,thu,fri,sat,sun.
 When mon is selected the program will only execute on Monday
-- day groups: mon,wed,thu.
-When selected the program will run on Monday, Wednesday and Thursday.
+- day groups: wed,sat.
+When selected the program will run on Wednesday and Saturday.

+📝 You can extend by entering your own frequency this with your own options for example mon,wed,fri.

 ### Monitor controller
-This option supports monitoring if the controller is online.
+This option supports monitoring your controller if it has a *binary sensor* for this purpose.
 If the controller is offline the program will not attempt to start.

 ### Controller type
-If you have a RainBird controller this will result in the RainBird API being used to start the zones bypassing the default runtime limitation.
+Selecting the RainBird controller this will result in the RainBird API being used to start the zones bypassing the default runtime limitation.

 ## Zone Definition